50 Easy Ways to Stay Fit After 50

 Always focus on form.

-As long as you get the exercise done, you’re benefiting your health, right?
-Well, according to the National Federation of Professional Trainers, you’re not going to do any good without proper form.
-If you don’t perform exercises correctly, you could be putting yourself at risk of injury that’s only going to slow you down.
-If that means ditching heavy dumbbells for lighter ones so you can perform the movements correctly, that’s what needs to be done.
-You’ll build and tone your muscles and be safer in the process.
+“When you’re over 50, your joints and ligaments are a little less forgiving and resilient than they once were,” Atkinson says.
+Because of that, if you don’t perform exercises correctly, you could be putting yourself at risk of injury that’s only going to slow you down.
+If that means ditching heavy dumbbells for lighter ones so you can perform the movements correctly, that's what needs to be done.
+You'll build and tone your muscles and be safer in the process.

 Start an exercise program.

-If you don’t already have a solid workout routine, it might be a good idea to kick things off with a structured exercise program—something that will give you a plan of action and outline what to do every day and for how long.
+If you don't already have a solid workout routine, it might be a good idea to kick things off with a structured exercise program—something that will give you a plan of action and an outline to follow.
 That way, you’ll stay motivated and have something to push you.
-By the time the program is over, exercise will become a habit.
-There are plenty of different online options you can choose from based on your workout of choice, whether that’s bodyweight training, dance, yoga, or a variety so you’ll never get bored.
+By the time the program is over, exercise will have become a habit.
+There are plenty of different online options you can choose from based on your workout of choice, whether that’s bodyweight training, dance, yoga, or something else.

 Keep a food journal.

-It’s hard to stick with anything if your heart isn’t in it.
-Before you begin your journey of staying fit, be sure you know your “why.”
-Maybe it’s being around long enough to see your grandkids grow up, or maybe it’s wanting to be healthy enough to travel the world after retirement.
+Before you begin your journey of staying fit, be sure to ask yourself why you are doing this.
+Maybe it’s to make sure you'e around long enough to see your grandkids grow up, or maybe it’s to be healthy enough to travel the world once you retire.
 Whatever the case may be, having a reason behind what you’re doing will help you stick with that commitment and keep it a top priority in your life.

 Don’t push yourself too hard.

-If something isn’t working in your fitness routine, don’t be afraid to make some adjustments.
-It can be hard to switch things up once you get into a routine, but if it’s not helping you reach your goals or you’re not enjoying it, changing things up could be the solution to finding what’s best for you and your body (yes, even if it means canceling your gym membership and joining a yoga studio instead).
+It can be hard to switch things up once you get into a routine, but if it's not helping you reach your goals or you're not enjoying it, making the right adjustments could be the key to finding what's best for you and your body.

 Utilize online workout videos.